-Below are summaries of the 2005 and 2007 extensions of the Act.
+Below are summaries of the various extensions TRIA.

-- The triggering event, the threshold for the program to go into effect, rose from $5 million under the original Act to $50 million after March 2006.
-In 2007 the trigger rose to $100 million and remained there under the 2007 extension.
+- The triggering event, the threshold for the program to go into effect, for the 2015 extension of the Act is now $200 million, rising from the previous $100 million level in increments of $20 million for five years.
+It rose from $5 million under the original Act to $50 million after March 2006 to $100 in.
 Only terrorist acts likely to produce total insurance industry losses above the threshold will result in payment of federal funds.

-- Individual company deductibles—the amount an insurer must pay before the federal program kicks in—rose from 15 percent of commercial property/casualty insurance premiums in 2005 to 17.5 percent in 2006 and 20 percent in 2007 where they remain.
+- Under the 2015 reauthorization individual company deductibles—the amount an insurer must pay before the federal program kicks in—remain at 20 percent of commercial property/casualty insurance premiums, the same as in 2007.
+The figure rose from 15 percent in 2005 to 17.5 percent in 2006.

-- Copayments, the amount insurers must pay above their individual deductibles or retentions, stayed the same in 2006 as in 2005—90 percent federal/10 percent insurer—but rose to 85 percent/15 percent in 2007.
+- Copayments, the amount insurers must pay above their individual deductibles or retentions, will now be 20 percent, meaning that the federal share is 80 percent.
+It was 90 percent in 2006 and 85 percent in 2007.

 - The industry as a whole must cover a certain amount of the losses through deductibles and copayments.
-This amount, known as the insurance marketplace aggregate retention, rose from $15 billion in 2005 and $25 billion in 2006 to $27.5 billion in 2007 where it remains.
-If, when all the computations have been made, the retention is found to be below the $27.5 billion threshold, the federal government can recoup the difference between the actual amount it paid and the required retention.
+This amount, known as the insurance marketplace aggregate retention, will now stand at $37.5 billion.
+It has been steadily rising with each renewal, meaning that with each renewal, the federal or taxpayer’s potential bill has been falling.
+By contrast, the insurers’ bill moved from $15 billion in 2005, $25 billion in 2006 and $27.5 billion in 2007.
+Now it will increase by $2 billion each year until it reaches $37.5 billion.
+If, when all the computations have been made, the retention is found to be below the threshold, the federal government can recoup the difference between the actual amount it paid and the required retention.
 The payment must come from a surcharge on commercial insurance policies not to exceed 3 percent of premium for insurance coverages that fall under the TRIEA program.
 If the industry is found to have retained an amount that exceeds the threshold, federal expenditures may be recouped for amounts in excess of the threshold at the discretion of the Secretary of the Treasury.